 It’s so good to finally sit down with a cup of tea and my MacBook and just write.
 It’s been a while since I’ve wrote a proper review-blog post.
-Since I’ve been a little busy this past few weeks moving house with my lovely boyfriend I’ve not had the chance to write anything new on my blog, which I’ve really missed.

 I’ve actually been wanting to get this up for quite a while but sine a lot of other bloggers have been writing about it I thought I would stand back a little.
 Not really jumping on the bandwagon for the sake of posting it, but because I actually REALLY LOVE this product.
 I just had to follow everyone else and get my thoughts out there on it.